What is "Health Services?"

 - Health Services staff is very willing to act in a consultative manner for any health related issue.
 If you have any questions or concerns, call ext.
 1307 for an appointment.

-- Flu clinic's are held every fall.
+- Flu clinics are offered every fall semester.

 - Health Education counseling and wellness information.
 Make an appointment with the Health Educator to discuss diet, exercise, how to manage stress, preventing roommate conflicts, alternative activities to drinking, and much more.